usaid-cs/yesterday-i-learned/recipes.md

 * Slowly pour in the egg and stir.
 * Add some salt and white pepper to taste.

+### Wonton soup

+* Devein the shrimp (both sides).
+* Chop shrimp into small pieces.
+* Mix with 3 Shrimp : 2 ground pork.
+Add soy sauce, salt, and sesame oil.
+* Wrap wonton.
+First fold in half (meat does not move), fold the meat up (meat is flipped), and fold the two sides *up* and stick.
+* Boil with seaweed and serve.

 ## 炒麵

 * Add ½ water to stove and heat stove to max